JudyMotha/Portfoliopage/README.md

 * -a Portfolio page with few exercises  from my bootcamp journey with links to repo ,deployed url and screenshotimage
 * -Contactform for connecting
 * You can toggle between all 3 pages and tabs
-* Portfolio page work assignments  has been updated on Github as per HW requirements criteria with short description of the work ,various url /links needed for navigation ,screenshots and gif files .
+* Portfolio page work assignments  has been updated  with short description of the work ,various url /links needed for navigation ,screenshots and gif files .
 * Avatar /pics provided where necessary .Few  repositories have been pinned!
-* Gvoice# &email provided
+* Gvoice# &email provided'
-* Color palette coordination and filenaming convention were the challenging (May be one of my filename was a reserve/keyword)

 * GH Source page:https://github.com/JudyMotha/Portfoliopage
 * Deployed URL  https://judymotha.github.io/Portfoliopage/

 Screenshot &GIF files
 <img src= "./Landingpage.JPG">